 Get chalkin’ with some sidewalk art.
 It’s a great way to be creative outdoors, especially in the evenings.
-If you need some inspiration, try these 15 ideas that are sure to bring you and your mini-Matisse hours of fun.
+If you need some inspiration, try these 15 fun ideas that are sure to bring you and your mini-Matisse hours of fun.
 Younger babes will love to explore the chalk’s texture and bright colors.

 5. Read a Book in the Shade

 Being outside in the summer months doesn’t always have to be about high-energy, get-sweaty activities.
-Take it slow by reading a book under your favorite tree.
-Choose one of these kid classics or opt for a new best-seller.
-Either way you’re fostering a love of reading and getting to spend time outdoors.
-It’s a win-win.
+Slow it down and read books under your favorite tree.
+Choose one of these kid classics or opt for one of baby’s faves.
+Either way you’re fostering a love of reading and spending time outdoors.

-Summertime equals family time and that means there’s usually more opportunities to do something outside the box and make lasting memories together.
-Moving dinner or lunch outside by going on a picnic is a perfect way to do it.
-Pack some easy snacks and a few toys to play with, and you’re ready for no-fuss summer adventure.
+Move dinner or lunch outside by packing some easy snacks and a few toys to play with, and you’re ready for no-fuss summer adventure with minimal clean-up.

 photo: Pexels via Pixabay